-Revised: October 2021
+Revised: August 2025

-Part 17 Chapter 6: Registration and Co-Payment Fees
+Chapter 6: Billing and Financials

 Rule 6.1 Registration/Activity Fee

-The Division of Early Childhood Care and Development (DECCD) will pay an annual registration/activity fee of $50 for each child enrolled in the Child Care Payment Program (CCPP).
+The Division of Early Childhood Care and Development (DECCD) will provide payment of an annual registration/activity fee of $50 for each child enrolled in the Child Care Payment Program (CCPP).
 This payment will only be paid once a year when a new child care certificate is issued.
 Payment will occur at initial application for new applicants and at redetermination for existing parents.

-The parent will be responsible for the difference of the amount, if the child care provider charges more than $50.
+The parent will be responsible for the difference of the amount, if the child care provider charges more than $50 towards the registration fee.
 If the registration/activity fee has already been paid to the current provider and the parent wishes to transfer his/her child(ren), an additional fee will not be paid by DECCD to transfer to the new provider.

 Source: 45 CFR 98.45; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025